Burnaby Art Gallery

 The Burnaby Art Gallery (abbreviated as BAG) is an art museum in Burnaby, British Columbia, Canada.
 The museum is located on the northern periphery of Deer Lake Park, situated off of Deer Lake Avenue.
 The museum occupies Fairacres Mansion, designated as a historic site by the municipal and provincial governments.

 The institution was established in 1967 by the Burnaby Art Society, who partnered with the City of Burnaby to exhibit its collection in the publicly owned Fairacres Mansion.
 The association continued to manage the museum until 1998, when the municipal government of Burnaby assumed control of the museum's collection, operations and governance.

-The museum's permanent collection holds more than 6,500 artworks.
+The museum's permanent collection holds more than 7,000 artworks.
 It is the only public art collection in Canada dedicated to works on paper.

 Scope of operation

 Established in 1967, the Burnaby Art Gallery is dedicated to collecting, preserving and presenting a contemporary and historical visual art program by local, national and internationally recognized artists.
 The Burnaby Art Gallery is operated by the City of Burnaby.
-The Burnaby Art Gallery cares for and manages over 6,500 works of art in the City of Burnaby Permanent Art Collection and the City of Burnaby's Public Art Collection.
+The Burnaby Art Gallery cares for and manages over 7,000 works of art in the City of Burnaby Permanent Art Collection as well as the City of Burnaby's Public Art Collection.

 The Gallery manages ongoing offsite exhibitions at two of Burnaby's Public Libraries.
 Public programs for adults, youth and children are located at the Burnaby Art Gallery Barn Studio adjacent to the main Gallery building.